aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.datatypes/svglength/converttospecifiedunits/_index.md

 ---
 title: SVGLength.ConvertToSpecifiedUnits
 second_title: Aspose.SVG for .NET API Reference
-description: SVGLength method.
+description: SVGLength ConvertToSpecifiedUnits method.
 Preserve the same underlying stored value but reset the stored unit identifier to the given unitType.
 Object attributes unitType valueInSpecifiedUnits and valueAsString might be modified as a result of this method.
 For example if the original value were 0.5cm and the method was invoked to convert to millimeters then the unitType would be changed to SVG_LENGTHTYPE_MM valueInSpecifiedUnits would be changed to the numeric value 5 and valueAsString would be changed to 5mm
 type: docs
 weight: 50
 url: /net/aspose.svg.datatypes/svglength/converttospecifiedunits/